 Parents/Guardians may appeal the expulsion decision of the Administrative Panel by making a written request and submitting it to the Board within fifteen (15) school days of the expulsion decision.
 The student will be considered suspended until a Board meeting is convened [within thirty (30) days] at which time the parent(s)/guardian(s) (or student aged 18 or over) must attend to present their appeal.
 Hearing procedures will be substantially similar to those offered during the original hearing.
 Reasonable accommodations will be made, and language support offered, for students and parents/guardians who wish to appeal.
 Following the appeal hearing, the Board will make a final decision based on the information presented at the appeal hearing by the parent(s)/guardian(s) (or student aged 18 or over) and information from the original expulsion hearing.
-The Principal or designee will send written notice to the student or parent/guardian of the Board's decision to uphold the administrative panel's decision to expel shall be final.
+The Principal or designee will send written notice to the student or parent/guardian of the Board's decision within seven (7) calendar days of the appeal hearing.
+The Charter School Board's decision to uphold the administrative panel's decision to expel shall be final.
 If the Board overturns the expulsion, the pupil shall immediately be returned to his/her educational program.